Elliot Smith knows that tears, like words, tell stories. And he has learned how to listen to both.

 Caring for the wounded healers

-Walking down a hall at Kettering Medical Center, Elliot checks his buzzing pager.
+Walking down a hall at Kettering Health Main Campus, Elliot checks his buzzing pager.
 He’s needed in a patient’s room.

 On his way, passing through a lobby busy with volunteers at the front desk and shoppers in the gift shop, nurses and doctors alike wave and say hello.
 At the elevator, someone takes a moment to ask Elliot a question.